Best Broker for Cheapest FX in Europe (2026):

 - Deposit EUR via SEPA (low or no fee).

-- Convert EUR→USD in one planned chunk (not on every buy).
+- Convert EUR→USD in one planned chunk using the explicit FX tool — not on the execution side.

 - Hold USD balance — buy multiple times without re-converting.